Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 And that's all you need to know to implement `PConstant` and `PLift`!

 # `PlutusType`, `PCon`, and `PMatch`
-`PlutusType` lets you construct and deconstruct Plutus Core constants from from a Plutarch type's constructors (possibly containing other Plutarch terms).
+`PlutusType` is the primary typeclass that determines the underlying representation for a Plutarch type.
+It lets you construct and deconstruct Plutus Core constants from from a Plutarch type's constructors (possibly containing other Plutarch terms).
 It's essentially a combination of `PCon` (for term construction) and `PMatch` (for term deconstruction).

 ```hs
 class (PCon a, PMatch a) => PlutusType (a :: k -> Type) where